-Pinchas Zukerman has remained a phenomenon in the world of music for four decades.
+Pinchas Zukerman has remained a phenomenon in the world of music for over four decades.
 His musical genius, prodigious technique and unwavering artistic standards are a marvel to audiences and critics.
 Devoted to the next generation of musicians, he has inspired younger artists with his magnetism and passion.
-His devotion to teaching has resulted in innovative programmes in London, New York, China, Israel, and Ottawa.
-The name Pinchas Zukerman is equally respected as violinist, violist, conductor, pedagogue, and chamber musician.
+His enthusiasm for teaching has resulted in innovative programmes in London, New York, China, Israel and Ottawa.
+The name Pinchas Zukerman is equally respected as a violinist, violist, conductor, pedagogue and chamber musician.